cnrrobertson/nuiterm.nvim/README.md

 ## Future possibilities

 - [ ] Display multiple terminals simultaneously in `nui.layout`
-- [ ] Implement distinction for REPL terminals with new display options
+- [ ] Implement distinction for terminals running a REPL with new display options
   - [ ] Separate display from output
     - [ ] Output only the REPL output not the input
-      - [ ] Floating notification like output window in corner of screen (that can disappear after a given time)
     - [ ] Display results inline with `nui.text` and `nui.line`
   - [ ] If editing a remote file (either via scp or with fuse), option to open repl on remote machine